MaridiBustos/tp2-EMPLEADOS/AdminEmpleadosEF/Readme.txt

 ﻿Enable-Migrations: Enables the migration in your project by creating a Configuration class.
 Add-Migration: Creates a new migration class as per specified name with the Up() and Down() methods.
-Update-Database: Executes the last migration file created by the Add-Migration command and applies changes to the database schema. update-database nombre_version : vuelve a la version inicial Remove-Migration (si no se aplico en la BD) Remove-Migration -force (si ya se aplico en la BD)
+update-database: Executes the last migration file created by the Add-Migration command and applies changes to the database schema. update-database nombre_version : vuelve a la version inicial Remove-Migration (si no se aplico en la BD) Remove-Migration -force (si ya se aplico en la BD)